 To create an effective meeting agenda template, you must follow particular guidelines.
 Start with setting clear objectives for the meeting.
 As the next step, concretize the outcomes of the meeting.
-Then, try to address all the relevant topics and set a timeline of potential future one-on-ones.
+Then, try to address all the relevant topics and set a timeline of potential future meetings.
 Finally, always send a summary to meeting participants based on the meeting notes.

 How to set up a template for the meeting agenda?